Suggested Reading:

 At Soissons, in France, in the persecution of Diocletian,

-fought valorously for the faith of Christ and was gloriously crowned
+who fought valorously for the faith of Christ and was gloriously

 At Torres, in Sardinia, the holy martyrs

-that island by Pope St. Caius, were put to death, under the governor
+sent to that island by Pope St. Caius, were put to death,

-Saints Martyrius, sub-deacon, and Marcian, chanter, who were
+of the Saints Martyrius, sub-deacon, and Marcian, chanter,

 At Rome, St. Boniface, Pope and confessor.